lavaxun/aws-iot-device-sdk-js/README.md

 # Sample Code
-We MUST use `qos: 1` in the `.publish(payload, pubOpts)` in order to have the persistent queue functioniong properly.
+We MUST use `offlineQueueing: false` in the AWS IOT settings and `qos: 1` in the `.publish(payload, pubOpts)` in order to have the persistent queue functioniong properly.

 ```js
 var awsIot = require('aws-iot-device-sdk');